 It’s true that Singapore is one of the world’s most expensive destinations.
 But there’s also great value in eating at the street stalls, so there’s definitely good deals to be found.
 Singapore does not have to be expensive and it’s 100% worth visiting, especially if you can arrange a free stopover!

-Yes Singapore can be very expensive and the amount of shopping centers with top end outlets is a ridiculous spectacle.
-On the flipside, having an abundance of Guchi, Prada and Louis Vuitton stores all over the city kinda diminishes their exclusivity (as does ripoff models that can be purchased around southeast Asia), and given all the poverty in this world, we kinda dig that aspect.
-You cannot drink as cheaply as you can in most places in Southeast Asia because the taxes on alcohol are high and it’s predominantly a very wealthy small nation.
+If you want to save money in Singapore, don’t spend too much time on ritsy Orchard Road!
+The amount of shopping centers with high end outlets in Singapore is a spectacle.
+But the abundance of Gucci, Prada and Louis Vuitton stores all over the city kinda diminishes their exclusivity (as does ripoff models that can be purchased around southeast Asia).
+Given all the poverty in this world, we kinda dig that aspect.

 Bell and I found many local places where we could drink massive 633 ml Tiger beers for around $5-$6 Singapore dollars and ate most meals in cheap local restaurants in the neighborhood of $3-$6 Singapore dollars.
 We even ate a tasty vegetarian meal in a food court for $2.
 Contrary to popular belief, you can have an excellent time in Singapore for very little.

 There is a lot to say about this ethnically diverse place of predominantly Chinese, Malaysians and Indians, whose official language is English, but most don’t even speak it that well.
 English makes Singapore an easy place for Westerners to get around and Bell coined it “Asia Light.”
 As there are so many nationalities in Singapore, English is widely spoken.
 So it’s easy to travel around Singapore at your own pace!